canvas-medical/pydian/README.md

-# Pydian: pythonic data interchange
+# Pydian - pythonic data interchange

 Pydian is a pure Python library for repeatable and sharable data mappings and transformations.
 Pydian reduces boilerplate and provides a framework for expressively mapping data through Python `dict` objects and native sequence comprehensions.